-Microsoft acid test ratio is pretty high primarily due to short-term investments of around $106.73 billion!
+Microsoft quick ratio is pretty high primarily due to short-term investments of around $106.73 billion!
 This puts Microsoft in a very comfortable position from the point of view of liquidity / Solvency.

 source: Microsoft SEC Filings

 - We can figure out that the company has not maintained enough Quick assets to pay off its current liabilities.
 It shows that the company will face potential liquidity problems.

 - It might have to sell off its long-term assets to pay off its liabilities if needed, which is not a sign of a healthy and well-managed balance sheet.

 - The company should maintain the acid test ratio to at least 1, which is considered ideal and satisfactory.

 |Quick Ratio =||